wasp-lang/open-saas/blog/src/content/docs/start/guided-tour.md

 <!-- TODO: add pic of admin dash -->

 To do that, we've leveraged Wasp's [Jobs feature](https://wasp-lang.dev/docs/advanced/jobs) to run a cron job that calculates your daily stats.
 The app stats, such as page views and sources, can be pulled from either Plausible or Google Analytics.
-All you have to do is create an project with the analytics provider of your choice and import the repsective pre-built helper functions!
+All you have to do is create a project with the analytics provider of your choice and import the respective pre-built helper functions!

 ```js title="main.wasp"
 job dailyStatsJob {